 With all of this going on, retaining an attorney is your best bet in pursuing a successful personal injury or wrongful death lawsuit.
-An experienced lawyer understands the law and can handle all of the logistics on your behalf.
+An experienced lawyer understands the law and can handle all logistics on your behalf.
 They can also take charge of the communication with insurance and defense lawyers to prevent them from harassing you or trying to get you to accept a premature, inadequate settlement.
 An aggressive legal advocate can assemble a case to bring you the compensation you need to care for yourself and your family.

-Our team will work in your best interest, meaning that we will never take the easy way out by accepting a low-ball settlement offer.
+Our team will work in your best interest, meaning we will never take the easy way out by accepting a low-ball settlement offer.
 We care deeply for the Austin community and will do whatever it takes – at the negotiating table and in court — to help you and your loved ones get your lives back on track.
-Relying on our team of personal injury lawyers can allow you to focus on recovering from your accident with peace of mind in knowing our firm is mounting a strong case on your behalf.
+Relying on our team of personal injury lawyers can allow you to focus on recovering from your accident with peace of mind knowing our firm is mounting a strong case on your behalf.

 If you are in need of a motorcycle accident personal injury lawyer, Gibson Hill can help